musicociel/musicociel/helm/README.md

 **Note that this application is still at an early stage of development and many features are either missing or not working as expected.**

-To install this repository, run:
+To install Musicociel with Helm on your Kubernetes cluster, use the following commands:

 ```
 helm repo add musicociel https://musicociel.github.io/musicociel/helm